railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

 In the product form you can then set one unit of measure for sales and stock management, and one unit of measure for purchases.

-These units are given suggested titles.
 For each operation on a product, you can use another unit of measure, as long as it can be found in the same category as the two units already defined.
 If you use another unit of measure, OpenERP automatically handles the conversion of prices and quantities.

 So if you have 430 Kg of carrots at 5.30 EUR/Kg, OpenERP will automatically make the conversion if you want to sell in tonnes – 0.43 tonnes at 5300 EUR / tonne.
-If you had set a rounding factor of 0.1 for the :guilabel:`tonne` unit of measure then OpenERP will tell you that you have only 0.4 tonnes available.
+If you had set a rounding factor of 0.1 for the :guilabel:`tonne` unit of measure, OpenERP will tell you that you have only 0.4 tonnes available.

 Packaging